329 Comments

 TomD's avatar

 Also, in more than a few cases an allegation that a protester had rammed ICE has been disproven.
-Video and, in a few cases, the fact that the protester was on the phone with police dispatch at the time has proven that it was ICE doing the ramming.
+Video and, in a few cases, the fact that the protester was on the phone with police dispatch at the time, has established that it was ICE doing the ramming.
 (NPR - "This American Life."

 Ellen Thomas's avatar